larskarbo/larskarbo-gb/content/blog/internet-mousetrap/index.md

 ## The old, traditional mouse trap

 The traditional mouse trap works like this: You arm the trap, put some cheese on it, and wait.
-When the mouse comes for the cheese, the trap snaps a metal thing right over the mouse, and it dies instantly.
+When the mouse comes for the cheese, the trap snaps a metal thing right over the mouse, leading to an instant death.

 ![Old, traditional mouse trap](./traditional-mouse-trap.png)

 The traditional mouse trap is boring.
 It doesn't even have software updates.

-Let's build a new version, suitable for the 21st century.
+Let's build a new version suitable for the 21st century.

 ## Internet-connected mouse trap

-The mouse trap will be connected to a small computer, and will send a notification to your phone when there is some action in the trap.
+The mouse trap will be connected to a small computer, and will send a notification to your phone when the trap catches something.

 ![Mouse trap chart showing mouse trap, Telegram and a phone](./mouse-trap-telegram-phone.png)

 To make the mouse trap smart, we connect it to an ESP32 microcontroller.
 This is a small and affordable internet-connected computer.
-It reads real time sensor data and can send messages on the internet.
+It reads real-time sensor data and can send messages on the internet.

 ![ESP32 in hand](./esp32-in-hand.png)

 ## Transforming the mouse trap into a sensor

 We need to be able to read the state of the mouse trap.
 Either it's on and armed, or it has snapped with a mouse inside.
-To check this, we will picture the mouse trap the same way we look at a button.
+To make this possible, we turn the mouse trap into a button.

 ![Mouse trap button](./mouse-trap-button.png)

-We add two springs with some wires to the mouse trap:
+We add some wires to two springs:

 ![Two springs in hand](./springs.jpg)